 On April 10, 2017, Kay Ivey became the 54th governor of Alabama.
-Ivey is not a stranger to the political life, previously serving as the 38th state treasurer from 2003 to 2011 and the state's 30th lieutenant governor from 2011 until being named governor.
-Before her political career took off, she was a high school teacher for several years.
+She is not a stranger to the political life, previously serving as the 38th state treasurer from 2003 to 2011 and the state's 30th lieutenant governor from 2011 until being named governor.
+Before her political career took off, Ivey was a high school teacher for several years.

-Ivey was born in Camden, Alabama and graduated from Auburn University.
-A little known fact is that back in 1963, Gov. Ivey's high school classmates predicted that she would be governor one day, and they were right!
-This article from the Montgomery Advertiser gives readers a glimpse into where Kay Ivey came from.
+Gov. Ivey was born in Camden, Alabama and graduated from Auburn University.
+According to the Montgomery Advertiser, Gov. Ivey's high school classmates in 1963 predicted that she would be governor one day, and they were right!

-The American Heart Association looks forward to working with Governor Ivey as we fight to prevent cardiovascular disease in Alabama.
+The American Heart Association looks forward to working with Gov. Ivey as we fight to prevent cardiovascular disease in Alabama.
 Several state issues we’re working on include:

 - Increasing access to healthy foods in under-served communities